 How to play Omaha Hi/Lo

 Often referred to as Omaha Hold'em, some players will say that Omaha is a Texas Hold em spin-off of sorts, though some poker purists may contest this description.
-Omaha Hi/Lo takes the variation one step further away from Hold'em, but still maintains some of the core principles.
+Omaha Hi/Lo takes the variation one step further and

 As one of the most popular games, you'll find Omaha Hi/Lo on almost every online poker site, as well as all major tournaments, so it's important to know exactly what's going on when you sit down at the felt.

 We cover the standard version of Omaha poker in full depth here, but today we're going to give you a deep dive into Omaha Hi/Lo.

 All Omaha poker games are played with the same betting rules and hand ranking as Texas Hold'em, but the main differences are:

 Each player is dealt 4 hole cards to their starting hands, not 2.

 Players must combine 2 hole cards with 3 community cards to create a 5-card hand.